 IRS Statute of Limitations

 The IRS has several different statutes of limitations for different actions.
 Again, there is no statute of limitations for unfiled tax returns.
-There is also no statute of limitations for tax fraud.
 This means that the IRS can go back 10, 20, or even 50 years in theory.
 However, in practice, the agency usually only goes back six years.
+There is also no statute of limitations for civil tax fraud, but if the agency wants to recommend criminal charges against you, they only have six years from the last affirmative action.

 Here are the other statutes of limitations related to your federal income tax return: